 - Rocket Money: Tracks subscriptions and negotiates bills.

-- Personal Capital: Combines budgeting with wealth management.
+- Empower Personal Dashboard (formerly Personal Capital): Combines budgeting with wealth tracking.

 Automating Your Savings